-Hotel Terra is an environmentally sustainable boutique hotel in Jackson Hole that’s considered to be one of the premier green hotels in the USA.
-The hotel’s entire electric and natural gas power is offset by alternative energy including wind, solar and hydro power.
+Hotel Terra is an environmentally sustainable boutique hotel in Jackson Hole and it’s considered to be one of the premier green hotels in the USA.
+The property’s entire electric and natural gas power is offset by alternative energy including wind, solar and hydro power.
 There are recycled roof shingles over your head and organic carpets under your feet.

 Hotel Pointner, Reith bei Kitzbuhel